GeorgiGotev/freeze-dried/README.md

 ## How to run the project
 In order to run the project on your own, you need to run the following commands:

-* for client side:
+for client side:
--npm install
+* npm install
--npm run dev
+* npm run dev
-* to run the server:
+To run the server:

 run the terminal inside the server directory and use:
--node server.js
+* node server.js

 Once the last command has been executed, the terminal will display the port at which you could access the application.